|

 in a child who is brighter eyed, processes better, functions quicker?

 Are there negatives associated with what has been prescribed?
+The hard part

 is often discriminating between what is behavioral and what is